ChrisWhiten/MoFREAK/README.md

 ActionRecognitionProject
 ========================

-Action recognition for surveillance scenarios with LBPs.
+Action recognition for surveillance scenarios with local binary feature descriptors.
 Root project is not currently being maintained.
 Instead, work is being done in ActionRecognitionProjectConsoleVersion (for efficiency, losing the GUI)